agataf/agataf.github.io/_pages/about.md

 <b> A participatory approach for understanding social drivers of chronic kidney disease progression</b>
 <br>
-<u>Agata Foryciarz</u>, Lisa Goldman Rosas, Oshra Sedan, Sherri Rose
+<u>Agata Foryciarz</u>, Neha Srivathsa, Lisa Goldman Rosas, Oshra Sedan, Sherri Rose

 We are conducting a participatory research study to understand specific ways in which social factors (e.g. housing, transportation, adverse experiences, access barriers, direct discrimination) impact chronic kidney disease patients' ability to manage their condition.
 In a series of model building workshops, participants are guided through a multi-step process of constructing a causal loop diagram representing social factors and their interactions.